nemoarchive/documentation/submit_data.md

 The manifest file must contain **one row, including an MD5 checksum, for every file included in the submission**.
 If you're submitting a tarball, the manifest should contain one row for every file within the tarball.
 For submission of multiple, or chunked, tarballs, there is no need for a manifest per tarball, all component files can be included in a single manifest.
 The first column should contain the file name only, no path information.
 If populating the manifest in Excel or Numbers, please be sure to save as a comma or tab delimited file.
 The manifest file can have any prefix, however the base filename must be "manifest.[extension].
 Only the following file extensions will be accepted: .txt, .tsv, .csv.
 Failure to name your manifest file accordingly will prevent detection of your manifest, delaying validation.

-##### Manifest validation
+#### Manifest validation

+Upon upload, file manifests will be immediately validated for:
+* presence of checksums and all other required fields
+* proper controlled vocabularies
-Upon upload, file manifests will be validated immediately.
-Thus process checking for: presence of checksums and all other required fields controlled vocabularies detection of novel file extensions checks for presence of all components of various bundle types (documentation coming)
+* detection of novel file extensions
+* presence of all components of various bundle types (see... documentation coming soon)

-Validation results will be made available right on the submission page, and sent via email.

-Validation failure any row(s) will result in creation of a log file detailing errors.
+Validation failure in any row(s) will result in creation of a log file detailing errors.
 Once errors are corrected, an updated validation file is submitted in the same way and undergoes the same validation.

 Validation success will result in notification via the browser and email, of the Aspera path to which you will submit your data.
 Be sure to submit to the provided path, any other submissions will be ignored and routinely deleted.

+&nbsp;

-#### Submitting Data
+### Submitting Data

-##### Currently accepted data types
+#### Currently accepted data types
 NeMO accepts both raw and derived data types of the file extensions [listed here](./file_extensions.md).
 If you plan to submit data extensions not currently on this list, please let us know ahead of time to avoid processing delays, by emailing nemo@som.umaryland.edu.

 Depending on the size of your submission, it may be preferable to submit data files individually or within a tarball.
 Either is fine.
 We don't pre-define any specific directory structure for your submission, however we ask that you **do not** submit tarballs within a tarball, as that will delay processing.
 Files will be reorganized during ingest based on metadata provided in the manifest.